thepure12/pure-cef-plugin/README.md

-# Example
+# Pure CEF Example Plugin
-An example greeter plugin
+An example plugin the utilizes JCEF